Ralim/IronOS/README.md

 * (TS80) Power bank operating voltage is displayed.
 * Custom boot up logo support.
 * Automatic LCD rotation based on orientation
+* Configurable power limit for running from a source with power constraints
 * Supports both the version 1 and version 2 hardware (different accelerometers)

 # Upgrading your iron